bcgsc/abyss/README.md

 ABySS
 =====

-ABySS is a *de novo* sequence assembler intended for short paired-end reads.
-Initially designed for large genomes, ABySS also performs a decent job assembling small (e.g. bacterial) genomes.
+ABySS is a *de novo* sequence assembler intended for short paired-end reads and genomes of all sizes.

 Please [cite our papers](#citation).